shiguregaki/AM2320-WebGraph/README.md

 - [‰·¼“xƒZƒ“ƒT ƒ‚ƒWƒ…[ƒ‹ ‚`‚l‚Q‚R‚Q‚O](http://akizukidenshi.com/catalog/g/gM-08663/)

-If you buy on a global site, you can also buy Alibaba or Banggood.com.
+If you purchase on a global site, you can also buy Alibaba or Banggood.com.

 ## Required software
 The following software are required to be installed.